KemingHe/strain-seer/docs/hammer-challenge/connecting-rod-instructions.md

-# Metamorphic Manufacturing Instructions for Connecting Rod Model
+# Metamorphic Manufacturing Instructions for Connecting Rod Mini Model

+> [!NOTE]
+>
+> Original instructions by Jalen Manu at The Ohio State University.
+Revised by Keming He for Hammer Challenge submission.

 (College Hackathon Edition - Using Plasticine)